Matthew Kaminski (musician): Baseball organist

 Kaminski is also the University of Georgia baseball organist playing at Foley Field in Athens, Georgia, for the Bulldogs, and for the Auburn University Tigers at Plainsman Park.
 He was interviewed on "At the Mic" in February 2021 about the strategy behind his choice of walk-up songs for the opposing team and the experience of playing during COVID.

 On October 2, 2021 Kaminski played his 1000th game for the Atlanta Braves.
-Kaminski played the National Anthem at the National League Championship Series, Game 2, October 17, 2021.

-Kaminski was quoted in the Georgia State University Magazine about his walk-up songs: “I want the fans to have that game within the game.
+Kaminski played the National Anthem, The Star-Spangled Banner, at the National League Championship Series, Game 2, October 17, 2021.
+He was quoted in the Georgia State University Magazine about his walk-up songs: “I want the fans to have that game within the game.

 Highlighting the 2021 World Series Associated Press writer, Paul Newberry noted, "There are plenty of stars at this World Series, from Freddie Freeman to Jose Altuve, but let’s give a shout-out to the bespectacled, 44-year-old jazz lover sitting behind the Hammond SK2 organ at Truist Park."

 In 2021 with the Atlanta Braves playing in the World Series at home on October 29, 2021, Kaminski was spotlighted at MLB.com as a "not-so-secret-weapon."
 He was described as "the most notable feature at Atlanta's Truist Park."
 In the article Kaminski explains how he selects walk-up songs for the opposition with many examples.

 Kaminski won the first-ever Newby Grammy in 2021.
 AP Sports Columnist, Paul Newberry, stated the award was for "the witty organist who provided the soundtrack to the Braves' championship season.
 The jazz lover's eclectic taste in music, and his hilarious selections when opposing players come to the plate, set up a game within every game."

 Performer and educator

 Kaminski sings, plays piano, and accordion in polka bands.
 Matthew Kaminski is a member of the Latin Salsa orchestra Orquesta MaCuba, the Western swing band Back in the Saddle, and leads the Georgia Polka Band.
 Matthew Kaminski is a Hammond Organ/Leslie Speaker Artist and is highlighted at the instrument maker's website as representing a passion for playing the organ.
 He performs regularly on the Hammond Organ SK1, SK2 and uses Leslie 21 System speakers.
 Kaminski teaches at The North Fulton School of Music’s Atlanta locations and has taught applied jazz piano at Georgia Tech.

 In 2021 Kaminski released the album, L.A.
 Connection.

-Kaminski was featured on the National Association for Music Education (NAfME) website in 2022.
+He was featured on the National Association for Music Education website in 2022.